-We're switching to sending verification codes by text message because it's more secure.
-Fraudsters are more likely to gain access to your email account than your phone, and you're more likely to notice if something's wrong with your phone.
+This is more secure as fraudsters are more likely to gain access to your emails than your phone, and you're more likely to notice if something's wrong with your phone.

-Email verification codes only work for online banking, not our mobile app.
-You can use online banking on your mobile device - just go to our homepage and click 'Login'.
+Remember, you can use our online banking services on your mobile device - you just need to go to our homepage and click 'Login'.

-Fraudsters are posing as The Co-operative Bank.
-And they take advantage of changes like this to try and trick you into providing personal information.
+Fraudsters are posing as The Co-operative Bank over the phone.
+And they take advantage of changes like this to try to trick you into providing personal information.
 Never give your verification code to anyone.
 If anyone asks - stop, it's a scam.
 Call 159.

 Your eligible deposits held by a UK establishment of The Co-operative Bank p.l.c. are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
 This limit is applied to the total of any deposits you have with The Co-operative Bank and smile.
 Any total deposits you hold above the limit between these brands are unlikely to be covered.